 - Cardiac arrest exerts a lot of pressure on those involved and could lead to compromise to recommended standards

 Covid-19 patients commonly develop cardiopulmonary arrest and cardiorespiratory problems.
 In these cases, the victim requires basic life support and advanced life support.
-The decision whether or not to provide CPR is dependent on certain factors which determine the chances of survival of the victim such as the age of the victim, and underlying illnesses and health conditions.
+Whether or not to provide Cardiopulmonary Resuscitation depends on certain factors which determine the chances of survival of the victim, such as the victim's age and underlying illnesses and health conditions.

-It is important to ensure the safety of the rescuer while providing utmost care to the victim.
-The American heart association alongside other bodies have provided a set of guidelines when performing CPR to Covid-19 victims:
+It is crucial to ensure the safety of healthcare providers while providing the utmost care to the victim.
+Therefore, the American heart association, alongside other bodies, has provided interim guidance when performing CPR on Covid-19 victims:

-- With the prevalence of COVID-19, health workers are reluctant to provide CPR to cardiac arrest victims.
-However, it is important to note that not every cardiac arrest victim is infected with Covid-19.
+- With the prevalence of COVID-19, health care professionals are reluctant to provide CPR to cardiac arrest victims.
+However, it is essential to note that not every cardiac arrest victim is infected with Covid-19.

-- For basic life support, prioritize hands only CPR – Hands only CPR is safer.
-However, health workers should wear full PPE (personal protective equipment).
+- For basic life support, prioritize chest compressions.
+Hands-only CPR is safer.
+However, health care workers should wear full personal protective equipment.

-- When performing CPR, first cover the victims mouth and nose with a piece of cloth or towel.
-In hospitalized care, Covid-19 patients who experience cardiac arrest should be resuscitated and defibrillated.
+- Cover the victim's mouth and nose with a cloth or towel when performing CPR.
+For in-hospital cardiac arrest, Covid-19 patients should be resuscitated and defibrillated.

-- Use the AED as soon as it is available to improve the outcome.
+- Use the AED as soon as it is available to improve the in-hospital cardiac arrest outcomes among patients.
 Studies show that the AED doesn't increase aerosol generation.

 - Don't leave anything at risk with the use of personal protective equipment.
-PPE is critical for health workers or rescuers taking care of COVID-19 patients.
-Before accessing the scene, all rescuers should wear the recommended PPE as per the institutional guidelines.
-These include: gowns, gloves, eye protection and respirators
+PPE is critical for healthcare providers or rescuers taking care of COVID-19 patients.
+Before accessing the scene, all healthcare personnel should wear the recommended PPE per the interim guidance for emergency cardiovascular care.

-- Mechanical CPR devices should be used in place of manual devices as this will reduce the number of professionals required on attending to a specific patient.
+- Mechanical ventilation and mechanical compression devices should be used to reduce the number of health care professionals required to attend to a specific patient.

-- The healthcare workers performing resuscitation procedures should be minimized as well as those entering isolation rooms.
+- The healthcare personnel performing resuscitation procedures and those entering isolation rooms should be minimized.
 It helps in the reduction of the rate of exposure to the virus.

 - The AHA recommends that doors remain closed during resuscitation to minimize the spread of the virus to the surrounding space.

-- New healthcare workers arriving at the scene should be made aware of the Covid-19 status of the victim.
-The communication should be made to all health workers working in the facility.
+- New healthcare providers arriving at the scene should be made aware of the Covid-19 status of the victim.
+Communication should be made with all health workers working in the facility.
 When calling for emergency response teams, the responder should also notify them if the patient has been found to have the infection.

-- To reduce aerosolizing effects, intubated patients should remain in mechanical ventilators with high efficiency particulate air filter (HEPA).
-It helps reduce the effects of aerosolization and maintain a closed circuit.
+- To reduce aerosolizing effects, intubated patients should remain in mechanical ventilators with HEPA filters.
+It helps reduce the effects of aerosolization and maintains a closed circuit.

 - The ventilation should be adjusted to pressure control mode.
 The fraction of inspired oxygen (FiO2) should also be adjusted to 0.1.
-The pressure should also be adjusted to allow for the necessary chest rise, adults to 6Ml/kg and 4-6Ml/kg for neonatal.
+The pressure should also be adjusted to allow for the necessary chest rise in adults to 6Ml/kg and 4-6Ml/kg for neonatal.

 - Intubation procedures are highly aerosol generating.
-It is therefore recommended that the health care provider uses a cuffed endotracheal tube connected to a ventilator with a HEPA filter in the exhaled gas path and inline suction catheter.
+Therefore, the health care provider should use a cuffed endotracheal tube connected to a ventilator with a HEPA filter in the exhaled gas path and an inline suction catheter.
 The resulting circuit is safer and less likely to generate aerosol.

-- Ensure to the HEPA filter is secured to the ventilation see device before the administration of breaths.
+- Ensure the HEPA filter is secured to the ventilation.
+See the device before the administration of breaths.

-- After the assessment of rhythm and defibrillation, the patient should be immediately intubated with a cuffed tube and the endotracheal tube attached to a ventilator with a HEPA filter.
+- After assessing rhythm and defibrillation, the patient should be immediately intubated with a cuffed tube and the endotracheal tube attached to a ventilator with a HEPA filter.

-- Video laryngoscopy reduces the exposure of aerolized particles to the incubator.
+- Video laryngoscopy reduces the exposure of aerosolized particles to the incubator.

-- Before intubation, consider a T piece in neonates or a bag mask device with a tight seal and HEPA filter.
-For adults use passive oxygenation and non breathing mask protected by a surgical mask.
+- Before intubation, consider a T piece in neonates or a bag-mask device with a tight seal and HEPA filter.
+For adults, use passive oxygenation and a nonbreathing mask protected by a surgical mask.

-- In case of delayed intubation, use manual ventilation with a bag mask and HEPA filter or a supraglottic airway.
+- In case of delayed intubation, use manual ventilation with a bag mask, HEPA filter, or a supraglottic airway.

-- Minimize disconnections once the circuit is closed to reduce aerolization.
+- Minimize disconnections once the circuit is closed to reduce aerosolization.

 The decision to continue or stop resuscitation is not an easy one.
 At some point, healthcare workers have to make this critical decision.
-A lot team work is required in the CPR procedure.
+A lot of teamwork is required in the CPR procedure.
 A single case of CPR might draw attention from other patients.
-Coronavirus pandemic has increased the need for CPR stretching health facilities and healthcare workers beyond their capacity.
-The rates of deaths due to the illnesses are on the rise, and some risk factors are based on age and comorbidity.
+The coronavirus pandemic has increased the need for CPR stretching health facilities and healthcare workers beyond their capacity.
+The rates of deaths due to illnesses are on the rise, and some risk factors are based on age and comorbidity.
 Healthcare workers should assess the chances of survival of the victim as they try to determine whether or not to continue the resuscitation process.

-It is important to address the needs of care with the patient and family.
-Institutions should provide guidelines and procedures to assist healthcare workers decide when to stop resuscitation for COVID-19 patients.
-The policies should be based on the risk factors and the chances of survival, and should be communicated to the victim's family beforehand.
+It is important to address care needs with the patient and family.
+Institutions should provide guidelines and procedures to assist healthcare workers in deciding when to stop resuscitation for COVID-19 patients.
+The policies should be based on the risk factors and the chances of survival and communicated to the victim's family beforehand.